AdelOrobets/portfolio/README.md

 ## Soft Skills

-- **Attention to Detail:** Meticulous in identifying bugs, verifying requirements, and ensuring comprehensive test coverage
+- **Attention to Detail:** Meticulous in identifying bugs, validating requirements, and ensuring thorough test coverage
-- **Analytical Thinking:** Adept at dissecting features and designing efficient test automation frameworks
+- **Analytical Thinking:** Skilled at breaking down complex features and designing efficient test cases and automation structures
-- **Communication:** Clear, concise bug reporting, documentation, and effective collaboration with development teams
+- **Communication:** Clear in bug reporting and documentation; effective in collaboration with developers and QA teams
-- **Adaptability:** Quick to learn new tools, frameworks, and adapt to evolving project needs
+- **Adaptability:** Quick to learn new tools and frameworks, and flexible in responding to changing project requirements
-- **Proactivity:** Committed to improving testing processes, automation scripts, and pursuing self-education
+- **Proactivity:** Continuously seeking to improve testing processes, automation scripts, and expand technical knowledge through self-learning

 ## Projects